KDHD COACHING & ACADEMIC CONSULTING

 Academic & Professional Life

-Katherine Karayianis is the founder of KDHD Coaching & Academic Consulting.
+Katherine (Katie) Karayianis is the founder of KDHD Coaching and Academic Consulting.
 Diagnosed with ADHD and dysgraphia as a young child, she experienced firsthand the frustrations and stigma of learning differently.
-For many years, she wished she could be “normal”—but over time, she came to recognize that her ADHD wasn’t a weakness, but her greatest strength.
+For many years she wished she could be “normal,” but over time she came to recognize that her ADHD was not a weakness, but one of her greatest strengths.

-In addition to her academic background, Katherine is a Certified ADHD Life Coach (CALC), having completed the CALC Training Program through the International ADHD Coach Training Center (iACT).
-This specialized training allows her to integrate evidence-based coaching practices with an ADHD-informed lens to help clients develop sustainable strategies for growth and self-advocacy.
+Katie is also a Certified ADHD Life Coach (CALC), having completed the CALC Training Program through the International ADHD Coach Training Center (iACT).
+This specialized training allows her to integrate evidence-based coaching practices with an ADHD-informed lens that supports clients in developing sustainable strategies for growth and self-advocacy.

-After years of academic research, Katherine returned to her original passion: helping students with ADHD recognize their strengths and take ownership of their learning, growth, and future success.
-Having personally experienced the challenges of navigating the education system, she understands how overwhelming it can be for families to secure the accommodations and support their children need.
+After years of academic research, Katie returned to her original passion: helping students with ADHD recognize their strengths and take ownership of their learning, growth, and future success.
+Having personally experienced the challenges of navigating the education system, she understands how overwhelming it can be for families to secure the accommodations and support their students need.

-Inspired by her own journey—and the advocacy her family had to undertake on her behalf—Katherine now offers educational consulting services alongside ADHD coaching and tutoring.
-She supports families by attending 504 & IEP meetings, reviewing documentation, and advocating for the services and accommodations students are legally entitled to receive.
+Inspired by her own journey and the advocacy her family had to undertake on her behalf, Katie now offers educational consulting services alongside ADHD coaching and tutoring.
+She supports families by attending 504 and IEP meetings, reviewing documentation, and advocating for the services and accommodations students are legally entitled to receive.
 Her goal is to help families feel empowered, informed, and confident as they navigate the school system.

 Picture